 In this paper, we perform experiments on two Wi-Fi spots, with a view to understanding the comparative performance with respect to File downloading.
 HTTP is a common internet protocol used for file retrieving.
 We compare the HTTP file downloading performance in two separate Wi-Fi hotspots at University Mall located near Tampa.
 A ping request is generally used by network administrators to check the status of remote servers.
 By default, a ping request sends a 32 byte ICMP packet to the server.
 The server, in turn, echoes back the same packet.
 Using the ping request thus we will be able to get an estimate of the total round trip time of the packet.
 In this paper, we also do experiments to understand if ping can be used to predict the file download time.

-The related work section gives a brief overview of the research ongoing regarding the performance of file download.
+The related work section gives a brief overview of the research ongoing regarding the performance of file downloads.
 It is followed by the experimental setup and results.
 Finally, the results are analyzed and a conclusion is made.

 File downloading performance has been a major field of research among network scientists in the past decade.
 Researchers have suggested that a slow start in TCP causes delays for small file downloads.
-Some researchers have suggested that the DNS causes delays in file downloading.
+Some researchers have suggested that the DNS causes delays in file download.
 The delay in downloading is caused by numerous factors which are hard to theoretically estimate.
 However, time of the day and file size is known to play a major role in deciding the file download time.
 Prefetching the file at the server was suggested by some researchers to improve the performance.
 It has been also suggested that the performance can be increased when the server rejects requests that exceed a threshold.

-The experiment was conducted in two the free Wi-Fi spot available at the University Mall.
+The experiment was conducted in two of the free Wi-Fi spot available at the University Mall\.